-AC Technician: Job Duties and Information About Becoming an Air Conditioning Tech
+AC Technician: Job Duties & Career Information

 Research the educational and skill requirements needed to become an AC technician, as well as the job description and employment and salary outlook.
 Read on to decide if this career is right for you.